Porsche Cayenne hybrid review

 Acceleration is properly gut-churning, which you would expect with the 456bhp and 700Nm of torque on tap in the E-Hybrid.
 Even a mid-range prod of the throttle rather than a full-bore standing start, and there’s also some of the trademark Porsche handling ability – just perhaps not as much as you might hope for.
-An even more powerful Turbo S E-Hybrid version is just around the corner, too.
+An even more powerful Turbo S E-Hybrid is available, too.

 Certainly, the steering response is predictable and accurate, but it doesn’t offer as much feedback as you might expect.
 Meanwhile, the brake pedal response is inconsistent and often hard to judge for a smooth stop due to the unusually intrusive regenerative braking technology.